mtx13/MeAndFitbit/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 notebook associated with this project and 2 data files.
+There is 1 Jupyter notebook associated with this project(myFitBitActivity.ipnyb) and 2 data files.
 The notebook is an high-level exploratory analysis of my personal Fitbit data.
 Other code may be added to this repository in the future if my curiousity grows.
-There is a file for each of 2020 & 2021.
+There is a data file for each of 2020 & 2021 in the ./data folder.

 ## Results<a name="results"></a>